 Newer versions of Excel, like Excel 2016, Excel 2019 or Microsoft 365 show a % of Grand Total when you right-click on any numeric value.
 This is the key way to create a percentage table in Excel Pivots.

 The Pivot view now changes to this:

 Isn’t it magical!
 Now you can see that the Art category accounts for 42% Inventory, and Computer Products account for 35%, followed by Stationery, at 23%.

 After converting the raw numbers into percentages, it is more insightful than looking at absolute numbers only.

 And applying such nifty techniques to create a Percentage Table converts you into a Power Analyst, who talks in Percentages, not just numbers.

-Use this neat trick to convert numbers into percentages, and specially convert it to a % of Grant Total.
-It is really useful technique.
+Use this neat trick to convert numbers into percentages, and especially convert it to a % of Grant Total.
+It is a really useful technique.